-A homegrown organic tomato (technically a fruit) contains just about everything that Southerners love about summer veggies – newly harvested, delicious, and abundant.
-Maybe it was the usual superabundant amount of produce that inspired someone, many, many years ago, to cook a green tomato without waiting around for it to ripen.
-While we will most likely never know who it was that first sliced a fresh green tomato, dredged it through seasoned cornmeal, and tossed it in a frying pan, we can be very grateful they discovered a delicious recipe for fried green tomatoes — one that has definitely become tried-n-true Southern comfort food.
+A homegrown organic tomato (technically a fruit) contains almost everything Southerners love about summer veggies – newly harvested, delicious, and abundant.
+Maybe it was the usual superabundant amount of produce that inspired someone many years ago to cook a green tomato without waiting around for it to ripen.
+While we will most likely never know who it was that first sliced a fresh green tomato, dredged it through seasoned cornmeal, and tossed it in a frying pan, we can be very grateful they discovered a delicious recipe for fried green tomatoes — one that has become a portion of tried-n-true Southern comfort food.
 This recipe for healthy southern fried green tomatoes will quickly become a welcome addition to your breakfast table, lunch buffet, or supper menu.
-Healthy southern fried green tomatoes also make great appetizers and a healthy addition to a tomato, lettuce, and cheese sandwich!
+Healthy southern fried green tomatoes also make great appetizers and healthy addition to tomato, lettuce, and cheese sandwiches!

-Let’s first discuss some of the health benefits of fried green tomatoes, and then I want to provide you with a few beneficial tips to help you serve up a plentiful batch of delicious and healthy southern fried green tomatoes.
+Let’s first discuss some of the health benefits of fried green tomatoes, and then I’ll provide you with a few beneficial tips to help you serve up a great batch of delicious and healthy southern fried green tomatoes.

 The natural health benefits of green tomatoes are many.
 Green tomatoes also provide many of the same vitamins as red tomatoes, such as vitamin C, vitamin A, and vitamin K. They are also an excellent source of molybdenum, potassium, manganese, dietary fiber, chromium, and vitamin B1.
 In addition, tomatoes are a good source of vitamin B6, folate, copper, niacin, vitamin B2, magnesium, iron, pantothenic acid, phosphorous, vitamin E, and even protein.
 In fact, the U.S. Department of Agriculture reports that green tomatoes have double the vitamin C of red tomatoes.

 While red tomatoes contain a high amount of lycopene, an antioxidant pigment found in red fruits and vegetables, green tomatoes lack lycopene.
 However, a study published in the “Journal of Agricultural and Food Chemistry” found that a substance called tomatine in green tomatoes is possibly effective against breast, liver, and colon cancer cells.